gethinode/docs/content/en/docs/latest/components/card.md

 ## Overview

 {{< alert >}}
-<strong>New in v0.18.6 -</strong> The card now supports inner content too.
+**New in v0.18.6** - The card now supports inner content too.
 As a result, references to the card shortcode must be closed of self-closed.
 {{< /alert >}}

 Use the `card` shortcode to display a card that links to a content page.
 When using a rich layout, the card includes a thumbnail (or icon) and a header.
 As an example, the following shortcode displays a horizontal card that links to the [editing]({{< ref "credits" >}}) guide.
 It includes a custom header and footer.
 You can use the {{< link "card-group" >}}card-group shortcode{{< /link >}} to align multiple cards and to position them in a grid.